KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 3.6.1 (5th December 2023)**
+- Fixed some language issues.
+- Fixed an issue with Time Traveler on submerged elevators.
+- Gambler: removed shoot limit but can only shot 1 time per meeting.
+- Hypnotist: traps become visible and active after a few seconds, they last until next meeting and can be placed again after each meeting.
+- Plumbler: removed extra vents limit, they become active and visible after a few seconds.

 **Version 3.6.0 (4th December 2023)**
 - Time Traveler rework: can pick a location and teleport to it afterwards.
 After completing all its tasks it becomes unkillable by normal kill buttons (can still be killed by hazard traps or voted out) and gains the ability to stop the time for a few seconds.
 - Added an intro chat when the player joins the lobby, can be disabled via mod options